The official blog of the Lung Institute.

 As we mentioned in an earlier blog, November is COPD Awareness Month.
 That is why all month long, we at the Lung Institute will be bringing our readers all of the information that you can imagine about COPD.
 COPD, known as chronic obstructive pulmonary disease, is a progressive form of lung disease ranging from mild to severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.

-To kick things off, we want to bring physician awareness to the idea of new and alternative treatments for COPD, such as stem cell treatments.
+To kick things off, we want to bring physician awareness to the idea of new and alternative treatments for COPD, such as cellular therapy treatments.
 Chronic lung diseases can have a number of effects on the lungs and with the non-stop progression of COPD, medical treatments can only work for so long.
 With that in mind, we want to bring attention to the thought of cellular therapy for patients and doctors alike.

 With chronic obstructive pulmonary disease (COPD) and other pulmonary conditions, we use cells from the patient’s own peripheral blood.
 Treatments for many of the major pulmonary conditions including COPD, emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease are performed at the Lung Institute.
 Our minimally invasive, outpatient cellular therapy are helping patients breathe easier and changing lives.

 Cells are derived from the patient’s own blood, isolated, and are given back to the patient intravenously.

 Harold has been suffering from the effects of COPD and emphysema.
 Harold’s COPD symptoms were so severe he had trouble doing just about anything, even taking a shower.
 He felt as though there was no end to the downhill stroll.
 Every month following his cellular therapy, Harold felt better and better to the point where he now walks a mile every day.
 In addition, you can find Harold riding his motorcycle and flying his remote-control planes